Diaga/Twix-Server/README.md

 This project is templated from [Django API Template](https://github.com/Diaga/django-api-template)(A template for creating robust APIs with django rest framework!)

+The Twix Server is the backend REST service for the frontend application [Twix](https://github.com/Diaga/Twix) being developed for AppCon'19 by Telenor Microfinance Bank.

 ## Documentation

 In four simple steps, you will be able to run this server on your own machine!